Colorburst: Explanation

-In NTSC, its frequency is exactly 315/88 = 3.5795̅4̅ MHz with a phase of 180°.
+In NTSC, the colorburst frequency is exactly 315/88 = 3.5795̅4̅ MHz with a phase of 180°.
 PAL uses a frequency of exactly 4.43361875 MHz, with its phase alternating between 135° and 225° from line to line.
 Since the colorburst signal has a known amplitude, it is sometimes used as a reference level when compensating for amplitude variations in the overall signal.

 SECAM is unique in not having a colorburst signal, since the chrominance signals are encoded using FM rather than QAM, thus the signal phase is immaterial and no reference point is needed.